Midwifery practice learning

 NHS uniform policies also require that staff working in client-focused environments must have their faces visible and uncovered.

-After eight weeks in university, you will start your first placement in mid-November, facilitating the application of learning to the real world of midwifery practice.
+After eight weeks in university, you will start your first practice learning experience in mid-November, facilitating the application of learning to the real world of midwifery practice.